 (worth around $650*)

-The card also features a generous rewards program with a variety of bonus categories, including 12x points on Hilton purchases.
+The card also features a generous rewards program with a variety of bonus categories, including 12x points on hotels and resorts in the Hilton portfolio charged directly with your card.
 Plus, you’ll get complimentary Hilton Honors Gold status and access to several other valuable travel benefits.

 How LendingTree Rates Credit Cards?